Lemoncode/angular-1-6-tutorial/03 Hello Router/Readme.md

 string all the services we are injecting in the function (this is done to avoid issues when using the uglified version of this files), _ngInject_ does that for us, but we need to add a new plugin into wepack. first let's install
 it:

+**** NgAnnotate is an abandone project not working fine, need to jump back to old schoolk annotation (But comment how it works).

 > https://github.com/huston007/ng-annotate-loader/issues/17